SciBorgs/SciGuides/projects/DifferentialDrive.md

 First off, we have to actually make our motor objects.
 We'll use the ports form `Ports.java`, and the motor type for all of our motors will be `MotorType.kBrushless`.

-To do this, you will first need to import `MotorType`, `Ports`, and `CanSparkMAX`.
+To do this, you will first need to import `MotorType`, `Ports`, and `CanSparkMax`.
 You will also have to import `SubsystemBase` so that you can make `Drive` into a Subsystem:

 ```java
 package robot.drive;